Forsakringskassan/designsystem/etc/vue.api.md

 import { PropType } from 'vue';
 import { PublicProps } from 'vue';
 import { Ref } from 'vue';
-import { RouteLocationNamedRaw } from 'vue-router';
-import { RouteLocationPathRaw } from 'vue-router';
 import { ShallowRef } from 'vue';
 import { Slot } from 'vue';
 import { Slots } from 'vue';